KÜHL Stretch Voyagr Women’s Rain Jacket Review

 Versatility

-This jacket is super versatile—I’ve worn it hiking through the woods, strolling along the beach, and even running errands around town.
+This jacket is super versatile.
 It doesn’t scream outdoor gear, so it works just as well on the trail as it does when I’m grabbing coffee or groceries.
 Sure, my hiking boots and socks might give me away, but the jacket blends right in.

-Honestly, I wish I’d had it on my trip to Ireland—it would’ve helped me blend in a bit more while keeping me dry!
+Honestly, I wish I’d had it on my trip to Ireland because it would’ve helped me blend in a bit more!

 I love keeping things simple and this jacket makes it easy.
 It’s lightweight, packable, and easy to toss in a bag for a weekend trip.
 Plus, it looks polished enough that I never feel the need to change when I head back into town after an adventure